 The Hilton Marina Tower is the best location, on the tenth floor with panoramic views of the waterways and the many mega yachts from a very lofty space.
 These luxury Hilton Tower rooms for Honors and VIP guests are not for those who fear heights, it a long way down from your open balcony.

-Ft Lauderdale also hosts a Hyatt, W Hotel, Westin, and the name brand chains, Holiday Inn, Marriott, Fairfield, Sheraton, Starwood, Days Inn, you name it.
+Ft Lauderdale also hosts Hyatt, W Hotel, Westin, Holiday Inn, Marriott, Fairfield, Sheraton, Starwood, Days Inn, you name it.
 All these hotels get very busy because of the one night cruise ships guests, who fill the lobby with luggage on arrival and departure days.

 Lago Mar is old world Florida, Ft Lauderdale’s most elegant beach resort, away from the busier beach strip, with a wonderful private location at the quieter southern beach tip.
 From your beach chair or balcony suite, you can see the cruise ships come and go out the breakwater.
 Lago Mar has old world Florida charm, but with an elegant modern spa, fitness room and several beautiful pools.
 A light roster of activities and entertainment give the otherwise reserved resort a warm tropical vibe.
 We love the reggae music by the pool bar on sunny breezy afternoons.